Pakistan International Airlines: 2000s

 The War in Afghanistan following the attacks on 11 September 2001 negatively impacted PIA's operations as Afghan airspace was closed.
 However, following the restructuring of the airline under new management in April 2001, the airline again became profitable.
 Cost per employee dropped 24% between 2000 and 2003, and lower engineering and maintenance costs led to enhanced airline revenue.

 In July 2002, PIA purchased six Boeing 747–300 aircraft from Cathay Pacific, five of which were already on lease.
 The sixth one arrived shortly afterwards and was used mainly on its North American and European routes.
 In October 2002, after ten years without any new orders, the airline placed an order for eight Boeing 777 aircraft.
 The order included all three variants of 777, i.e. three 777-200ER (Extended Range), two 777-200LR (Longer Range), and three 777-300ER versions.
 PIA was the launch customer that revived the Boeing 777-200LR project that, until then, only had three orders.

 Boeing delivered the first of three 777-200ER aircraft to PIA in January 2004, and PIA introduced a new livery for the 777-200ERs that was applied to most of its fleet.
 PIA also leased six more Airbus A310-300 aircraft directly from Airbus.
 On 3 November 2005, PIA placed an order to purchase seven ATR 42-500 aircraft to replace its ageing fleet of Fokker F27 Friendships.
 On 10 November 2005, PIA used the 777-200LR to fly the world's longest flight by a commercial airliner, flying over 21,000 kilometres on an eastbound flight from Hong Kong to London for 22 hours and 22 minutes – a record which still stands as of late 2019.
 On 6 December 2005, PIA acquired another new Boeing 777-200ER on a ten-year lease.
-The same year, Ayesha Rabia Naveed became the first woman to captain a scheduled commercial flight.
+The same year, Ayesha Rabia Naveed became the first Pakistani woman to captain a scheduled commercial flight.
 The following year, she captained a flight with the first all-woman crew.
 On 23 December 2006, PIA took delivery of its first Boeing 777-300ER.
 The remaining aircraft were delivered in January 2007.

 On 25 February 2006, Boeing delivered its first 777-200LR to PIA.
 ATR delivered two of the seven ordered ATR 42s to PIA in May and December 2006 respectively, following which the airline ceased using military Lockheed C-130 Hercules for passenger services in northern areas of Pakistan.
 The military aircraft were being used after the PIA Flight 688 accident.